takumayumi/vuefolio/README.md

 This is a project portfolio built with Vue.js.
 It showcases various projects and skills, providing an interactive and user-friendly interface.

+## Features

+### Light and Dark Mode

+This portfolio supports both light and dark modes for better readability and user preference.
+Users can switch between modes easily by clicking on the bulb toggle button.

 ## Getting Started

 Follow these instructions to set up and run the project on your local machine.